-The TEXSOM International Wine Awards judging is conducted by panels of
+The TEXSOM Awards judging is conducted by panels of

-- Each panel includes a trained Panel Director from the TEXSOM International Wine Awards team to facilitate the judging flow and record-keeping.
+- Each panel includes a trained Panel Director from the TEXSOM Awards team to facilitate the judging flow and record-keeping.

 - In addition, one judge on each panel is designated as the Panel Chair, acting as liaison with the Panel Director and maintaining records.

-- Each judging panel is assembled with a mix of disciplines including judges with specialist skills and those with a global perspective so that multiple viewpoints will be considered in the evaluation of the wines.
+- Each judging panel is assembled with a mix of disciplines including judges with specialist skills and those with a global perspective so that multiple viewpoints will be considered in the evaluation of the entries submitted.

-- The invited judges are experts in the fields of wine tasting and evaluation, including Master Sommeliers, Masters of Wine, Certified Wine Educators, enologists, wine writers, professors, beverage directors and sommeliers, buyers for on-and off-premise retailers, and other influencers within the wine and wine service industries.
+- The invited judges are experts in the fields of wine and spirit tasting and evaluation, including Master Sommeliers, Masters of Wine, Certified Wine Educators, enologists, wine and spirits writers, professors, beverage directors and sommeliers, buyers for on-and-off-premise retailers, and other influencers within the wine and beverage industries.

-- Judges are asked to evaluate the wines in silence until all panel members have finished their evaluation
+- Judges are asked to evaluate the entries in silence until all panel members have finished their evaluation.

-The judges are instructed to grant no awards when, in their opinion, the wines do not meet the criteria for award
+The judges are instructed to grant no awards when, in their opinion, the entries do not meet the criteria for award.